Naciranalyst/PPR-data-analysis-with-SQL/README.md

 # PPR-data-analysis-with-SQL
-Insight of Peste des petits ruminants disease worldwide.
+Insight on Peste des petits ruminants disease worldwide.
 Distribution, vaccination coverage,  mortality, morbidity and fatality rates, affected species and animal categories were calculated and determined.

 ###### * In this project, two datsets were used:
 1. First dataset: Peste des petits ruminants disease worldwide